dvitanov/lorevc/docs/introduction/how-the-fundraising-lore-can-help.md

 * The vast majority of companies are not a good fit for VC and therefore can’t benefit from the Fundraising Lore.

-* A very small percentage of companies are a good fit for VCs as explained in Company /VC Fit.
-Paul Graham has an eloquent essay that explains why we use the word “startup” for such ventures (backup link to essay).
+* A very small percentage of companies are a good fit for VCs as explained in [Company /VC Fit](/deciding-to-fundraise/company-vc-fit).
+Paul Graham has an [eloquent essay](http://www.paulgraham.com/growth.html) ([backup](https://www.dropbox.com/s/n47ttcjx36r38gt/Paul%20Graham%20-%20Startup%20%3D%20Growth.pdf?dl=0)) that explains why we use the word “startup” for such ventures .

 * Of such startups, some percentage are stuck.
-That can happen for a variety of reasons including not being at a fundable point and bad / no planning.
+That can happen for a variety of reasons including not being at a [fundable point](/deciding-to-fundraise/tactical-considerations/is-the-business-at-a-fundable-point) and [bad / no planning](/deciding-to-fundraise/why-you-need-a-strategy).
 Whatever the cause, such companies probably can’t fundraise regardless of how they approach the process (although you should still try if you are not ready to give up yet!).

 * Another, much smaller percentage of startups have nailed their product-market fit and all their metrics are pointed in the right direction.
 They can raise at any point on any terms.
 Such companies don’t need the Fundraising Lore - they should just go and partner with the best investors that offer them a compelling term sheet - and then resume building the business.